 To register an application, please go to our local admission service and register an application.
 Select the Fall semester and register an application for Bible, Ministry and Mission.
 The application opens on Dec 1st

 What are the requirements?

 The general basis for admission to universities and university colleges in Norway is called Higher Education Entrance Qualification.
 For applicants with foreign education, the requirements are specified in the GSU-list by NOKUT (the Norwegian Agency for Quality Assurance in Education).

 All required documents must be uploaded to your application.

-The dates and deadlines for the application process are as follows:
+The dates and deadlines for the application process will be updated during November.

 What are the next steps if I’m admitted?

 If you have been accepted at FIUC, the following steps describe your way forward: